 “If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

 For the Standard subscription, the initial program purchase is good for a period of 6 months.
 After the first 6 month period, lifetime access is $75.
+Or just spend $25 more at the start and get Lifetime right away.
+Save $50 right there.

 See what Leo Laporte “The Tech Guy!” and Scott Wilkinson “Home Theater Geeks” are saying about this video series.
+Go to time code 33 Min 10 Sec.

 Bonus View … Watch Part One for Free.